-SQL Persistence honors concurrency semantics in the following way.
+SQL persistence honors concurrency semantics in the following ways.

-The persister uses unique key constraints that will result in an exception being thrown should two saga instances with the same correlation value be created at the same time.
+The persister uses unique key constraints that will result in an exception being thrown if two saga instances with the same correlation value are created at the same time.

 Handlemethod on the saga will be invoked, even though the message might be later rolled back.
 Hence it is important to ensure not to perform any work in saga handlers that can't roll back together with the message.
 This also means that should there be high levels of concurrency there will be N-1 rollbacks where N is the number of concurrent messages.
 This can cause throughput issues and might require design changes.